Perrald/TwitchBot/README.md

 #######################################################

 * SQLITE3
-	* Create User DB
 	* Create Item DB
-	* Create Action DB
+	* Create Action DB (This is for Admins to Create Call and response functions)
 	* Create Functions to Manage/Interact With DBs

 * Hash
-	* Change Hash Values to Lambda Functions
+	* Change Hash Values to Commands in the Action DB

 * Commands
 	* !Bet